planttheidea/react-windowed-list/README.md

   * The calculations to figure out element positioning and size get significantly more complicated with margins, so they are not supported.
 Use a transparent border, padding, or an element with nested elements to achieve the desired spacing.
 * Why is there no `onScroll` event handler?
   * If you need an `onScroll` handler, just add the handler to the container element wrapping the `WindowedList` component.
+* Why does `WindowList` render all the items when the container is hidden by CSS?
+  * The size of each item is calculated to be `0` as it is hidden, so it tries to fill the container infinitely (or until the list is complete).
+If you want to prevent this behavior, set `isHidden` to `true` when the container is hidden.

 ### Development